John Glen (politician): Parliamentary career

 In June 2013, Glen joined the Delete Blood Cancer register at an event in parliament.
 Despite the 1 in 1200 chance of being matched with a cancer sufferer, less than a year later he had been matched with a blood cancer patient.
 In January 2015, Glen donated his blood stem cells at The London Clinic, enabling the patient to be treated.

 In 2014, he sat on the Downing Street Policy Board with responsibility for constitutional affairs.
 In a 2014 survey by a non-campaigning website that enables constituents to contact their MP, Glen was ranked as the second most responsive MP.
-In 2015 he completed an MA in international security and strategy, with distinction, at King's College London through the Royal College of Defence Studies.

 At the 2015 general election, Glen was re-elected as MP for Sailsbury with an increased vote share of 55.6% and an increased majority of 20,421.
 Subsequently, he was made PPS to Business Secretary Sajid Javid.

 In December 2015 Glen completed an MA in international security and strategy, with distinction, at King's College London through the Royal College of Defence Studies.

 Despite describing himself as a Eurosceptic, Glen was a "reluctant Remainer" prior to the 2016 referendum as he did not feel it was the right time for the UK to leave the European Union.

 Following Theresa May's appointment as Prime Minister in July 2016, Glen was made PPS to Chancellor of the Exchequer Philip Hammond.